themesberg/flowbite/content/components/carousel.md

                   Optional
               </td>
               <td class="py-4 px-6">
-                  Set these options to override the default transition, duration, and timing function of the collapse animation.
+                  Pass an object of options to set the interval, indicators, and callback functions.
               </td>
           </tr>
       </tbody>